 In this step, potential security threats are found, and the relevant teams are notified in a specific format that can suffice with then requirements laid in the first stage, that is, planning and direction.
-TI output varies based on the initial objectives and the intended audiences with the motive of formatting the data to make it easier for the audience to understand.
+Threat Intelligence output varies based on the initial objectives and the intended audiences with the motive of formatting the data to make it easier for the audience to understand.

 TI, in the true sense, should get to the right people at the right time.
 It also needs to be properly tracked to maintain the continuity between different intelligence cycles without losing the loop in between.
 The ticketing system can be implemented to track each step of the intelligence cycle.
 A ticket is submitted, recorded, and reviewed for every new intelligence request.
 The responsibility of closing the ticket will be shared by people from various teams in one place.

-The final stage in the cycle of TI relates it to the first stage, planning and direction phase.
+The final stage in the cycle of Threat Intelligence relates it to the first stage, planning and direction phase.
 The one who made the initial request would determine whether the final product is as per the requirement.
 This is how the objective of the next intelligence cycle is derived along with documentation.